Azure/azure-iot-sdk-csharp/digitaltwin/service/sample/UpdateProperty/readme.md

 In order to run this sample, you must set environment variables for:
 - "IOTHUB_CONNECTION_STRING" : Your IoT Hub's connection string
-- "DIGITAL_TWIN_ID" : Your digital twin id to invoke the command onto
+- "DEVICE_ID" : The ID of the device to invoke the command onto
 - "INTERFACE_INSTANCE_NAME" : The interface the command belongs to
 - "PROPERTY_NAME" : The name of the property to update on your digital twin
 - "PROPERTY_VALUE" : The value of the property to set